Super Skidmarks: Development

 Super Skidmarks was developed by New Zealand-based Acid Software, predominantly designed and written by Chris Blackbourn.
 The game is the sequel to Skidmarks and was originally intended as an expanded version containing new tracks and a track editor before being developed into a full sequel (though the final game featured no track editor).
-The first game suffered problems with disk accessing and crashes which were fixed for Super Skidmarks, partly through the ability to install the game on a hard drive.
+The first game suffered from problems with disk accessing and crashes which were fixed for Super Skidmarks, partly through the ability to install the game on a hard drive.
 The game includes twice the number of tracks as in the original as well as an increased number of vehicles and competitions and a more difficult single-player mode.
 The artificial intelligence was made to be more intelligent and realistic.
 Skidmarks has a two-player split screen mode while the sequel allows a three-way split screen or four players to play using a whole screen in a mode inspired by Micro Machines.
 Players can use multiple joysticks rather than share a keyboard.
 Another additional feature is the ability to attach a caravan to the player's vehicle, dramatically affecting the handling.
 A Mega Drive conversion was published by Codemasters.